Ex-Minneapolis officer pleads guilty in George Floyd killing

 #ExMinneapolis #officer #pleads #guilty #George #Floyd #killing

-MINNEAPOLIS -- A former Minneapolis police officer pleaded guilty Wednesday to a state cost of aiding and abetting second-degree manslaughter in the killing of George Floyd, admitting that he intentionally helped restrain the Black man in a method that created an unreasonable danger and precipitated his demise.
+MINNEAPOLIS -- A former Minneapolis police officer pleaded guilty Wednesday to a state cost of aiding and abetting second-degree manslaughter in the killing of George Floyd, admitting that he deliberately helped restrain the Black man in a method that created an unreasonable threat and induced his death.

-As a part of Thomas Lane's plea agreement, a more serious count of aiding and abetting second-degree unintentional homicide will be dismissed.
+As part of Thomas Lane's plea agreement, a extra critical count of aiding and abetting second-degree unintentional homicide can be dismissed.
 Lane and former Officers J. Alexander Kueng and Tou Thao have already been convicted on federal counts of willfully violating Floyd's rights.
-While they've yet to be sentenced on the federal charges, Lane's change of plea means he'll avoid what may have been a prolonged state sentence if he was convicted of the murder charge.
+While they've yet to be sentenced on the federal prices, Lane's change of plea means he will avoid what might have been a lengthy state sentence if he was convicted of the murder charge.

-The guilty plea comes per week before the two-year anniversary of Floyd’s May 25, 2020, killing.
-Floyd, 46, died after Officer Derek Chauvin, who is white, pinned him to the ground with a knee on Floyd’s neck as Floyd repeatedly mentioned he couldn’t breathe.
-The killing, captured on widely seen bystander video, sparked protests in Minneapolis and around the globe as part of a reckoning over racial injustice.
+The guilty plea comes a week before the two-year anniversary of Floyd’s Could 25, 2020, killing.
+Floyd, 46, died after Officer Derek Chauvin, who's white, pinned him to the bottom with a knee on Floyd’s neck as Floyd repeatedly mentioned he couldn’t breathe.
+The killing, captured on broadly viewed bystander video, sparked protests in Minneapolis and across the globe as a part of a reckoning over racial injustice.

 Lane, who's white, and Kueng, who's Black, helped restrain Floyd, who was handcuffed.
-Lane held down Floyd’s legs and Kueng knelt on Floyd’s back.
-Thao, who's Hmong American, saved bystanders from intervening in the course of the 9 1/2-minute restraint.
+Lane held down Floyd’s legs and Kueng knelt on Floyd’s again.
+Thao, who is Hmong American, kept bystanders from intervening throughout the 9 1/2-minute restraint.

 Lane is scheduled to be sentenced on the state cost Sept.
 21.